Is My Job Bond Valid? Seeking Advice on Leaving Due to Night Shift and Legal Concerns

 sushilkluthra@gmail.com

-Section 74 of the contract Act makes the penalty imposition bad but permits reasonable compensation to be recovered by employer.
-In your case, 50000 is fixed amount of bond which cannot be recovered but only reasonable compensation can be recovered from you.
-Has the company incurred any expenditure upon you to impart training etc which can be recovered out of said amount. -see M/s Scipa case decided in Nov, 2011 by Delhi HC
+Section 74 of the Contract Act deems the imposition of a penalty to be invalid but allows for reasonable compensation to be recovered by the employer.
+In your case, the amount of ₹50,000 is a fixed bond that cannot be reclaimed; however, only reasonable compensation can be sought from you.
+Has the company incurred any expenses on your training, etc., which could be recovered from that amount?
+Please refer to the M/s Scipa case decided by the Delhi High Court in November 2011 for further information.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute